John Lennon

 At USF, I have chaired and been a committee member on a number of wonderful MA students’ thesis portfolios.
 The process of working with students to revise their papers with an eye to publication is a ton of fun.
 For students who wish to work with me (and please do!), we will discuss not only “how-to” issues directly connected to the thesis paper such as research, (re)writing, and editing but we will also discuss professional concerns such as publication, conferences, and potential PhD writing samples.
 We will meet regularly while you revise, and you will have weekly check-ins with me to discuss your progress, issues, and successes you are encountering.
 If you are interested in working with me, set up an appointment and I’ll be happy to discuss possibilities.

 As you can see from my publications and research interests, I work with a wide variety of texts, time periods and methodologies in US literature and culture.
-One of the greatest pleasures for me as an interdisciplinary researcher is to latch onto a topic and then chase the idea where ever it leads me.
+One of the greatest pleasures for me as an interdisciplinary researcher is to latch onto a topic and then chase the idea wherever it leads me.
 But one research thread—that is more like a rope—is my interest in examining how minority figures exert their political voices.
 Whether it is writing about working-class hobos collectivizing their labor to fight against unjust hiring practices or graffiti writers marking walls with anti-government sentiments during large demonstrations, I’m interested in that way individual acts of resistance are intertwined with collective movements.

 I am a reader on a number of PhD committees where I am working with students involved in a number of exciting projects: from examining the politized spaces of slaughterhouse imagery in contemporary US novels to understanding the way literature of war recreates tropes of toxic masculinity.
 I am currently chairing a PhD student who is looking at the evolving role of motherhood as seen in 19th and 20th century American Literature.